Best Practices For When You Revise Your Employee Handbook

 - To add or detract benefits and entitlements.
 This is where you’re hitting people in their pockets.
 If it’s a positive change, you’re a hero, but if, for example, you’re taking away holiday pay, you’ll have to tread carefully.
 Your employees will perceive the thought of losing even a small entitlement as a slight at the very least.

-You should review your employee handbook periodically to ensure that it is in line with your practice’s mission and financial standing.
+You should review your employee handbook periodically to ensure it aligns with your practice’s mission and financial standing.
 Although it might be unpleasant to make changes, the following best practices will make the process as smooth as possible:

 How to Get Your Employees to Accept Your Revisions